Infinite (Sonic Forces boss)

 To damage Infinite, the player simply has to use their Wispon on him when he gets within range.
 Certain Wispons like Lightning and Cube can be used to damage him, but the Asteroid Wispon is generally a good choice for this fight as the player can take advantage of the Indigo Wisp that appears in the room.
 After doing enough damage to Infinite, he will summon Egg Pawns to impede the player.
 His homing shots will appear more frequently, the walls will be faster, and he will even try to fly into the background to avoid the player's attacks.

-With all of this in mind, just rinse and repeat, and the boss battle will be over.
+With all of this in mind, the player should just rinse and repeat, and the boss battle will be over.

 Final battle (Eggman Empire Fortress)